Driving improved service delivery through early detection and novel CRM interventions

 Enhance your knowledge with expert led, structured NHS learning

-Designed to enhance early intervention, optimise patient outcomes and promote holistic practice, this unique day brings together the latest evidence and real-world examples to help you embed CRM best practice into your everyday service delivery by:
+Designed to enhance early intervention, optimise patient outcomes and promote holistic practice, this unique day brought together the latest evidence and real-world examples to help embed CRM best practice into everyday service delivery by:

 - Reviewing the expanding evidence base for SGLT2s and GLP-1s across CRM conditions